Montana State Capitol Building

 Down one hall, past the Governor's Office, is the Governor's reception room.
 The Governor meets with important visitors and representatives here at the large table in the center of the room.
 There is a secret door to the right of the fireplace on one end of the room.
 The Governor can use it to enter the room straight from his office.
 A portrait above the fireplace is of Joseph K. Toole, the first Montana state governor.
 A picture at the other end of the room is of Wilbur Fisk Sanders.
 Before Sanders became one of Montana's first United States senators, he had been a vigilante in Virginia City.
 In 1865 Sanders had settled Helena's argument with nearby Silver City over which place would be the county seat (capital city of the county).
 He rode from Helena to Silver City and took all their official records back to Helena.
 Silver City later became a ghost town.

 One of the Capitol's main attractions is a giant painting by Montana's famous Western artist Charles M. Russell.
-The painting, called "Lewis and Clark Meeting Indians at Ross' Hole", is 25 feet long (like three cars end-to-end) and twelve feet high.
+The painting, called "Lewis and Clark Meeting Indians at Ross' Hole," is 25 feet long (like three cars end-to-end) and twelve feet high.
 It depicts the scene where the explorers Lewis and Clark asked Montana's Salish Indians for the safest route to cross the mountains to the Pacific Ocean.
-The canvas on which it's painted was so big that the artist had to have the roof raised on his studio to paint it.
-It's displayed above the Speaker's chair in the House of Representatives' chamber.
+The canvas on which it is painted was so big that the artist had to have the roof raised on his studio to paint it.
+It is displayed above the Speaker's chair in the House of Representatives' chamber.

 Near the center of the Capitol, up the Grand Stairway and on the second floor, is a statue of Jeannette Rankin.
 She was the first woman in America to be elected (1916) to the U.S. House of Representatives.

 The Capitol is over 100 years old.
-Workers have restored the Capitol in time for its centennial celebration.
-Changes were made to the building so state government will be able to work better, but the main idea was to bring back the look the Capitol had when Montana was a new state.
+It was listed in the National Register of Historic Places in 1981, and the building and grounds are now recognized as part of the Montana State Capitol Campus (or Capitol Complex) Historic District.
+Workers restored the Capitol in time for its centennial celebration.
+Changes were made to the building so state government would be able to work better, but the main idea was to bring back the look the Capitol had when Montana was a relatively new state.

 Visit the state Captitol building.